IMD business school for management and leadership courses

 - IMD Business School

-All of these variables are hard data that you could find too, but no one has synthesized it quite like the Future Readiness team.
-The variables are contingent on publicly available data on company websites, annual reports, press releases, news stories, and special reports on topics such as corporate social responsibility.
+The variables are contingent on data from company websites, annual reports, press releases, news stories, and special reports on topics such as corporate social responsibility.
+The data is publicly available, yet no one has synthesized it quite like the Future Readiness team.

-For data on volume of press coverage, the team consulted Factiva, a global news database that covers various premium sources, and counted the number of press releases on each trending topic previously identified in this industry for the past three years.
-Supplementary third-party data is provided by CrunchBase, which specializes in the topic of corporate ventures, Espacenet, which specialized in patent search, Google trends and annual reports.
+For data on the volume of press coverage, the team consulted Factiva, a global news database covering various premium sources, and counted the number of press releases on each trending topic previously identified in this industry for the past three years.
+Supplementary third-party data is provided by CrunchBase, which specializes in the topic of corporate ventures, Espacenet, which specializes in patent search, Google trends, and annual reports.

-To calculate the Indicator, first, we collected historical data for each company.
-Then we performed calculations for each variable (e.g., 3Y CAGR, or the three-year compound annual growth rate in Revenue) before we standardized the criteria data.
-Next, we aggregated variables to the main factors and then determined the overall ranking.
+To calculate the Indicator, we first collected historical data for each company.
+Then we performed calculations for each variable (e.g., 3Y CAGR, or the three-year compound annual growth rate in revenue) before we standardized the criteria data.
+Next, we aggregated variables to the main factors to determine the overall ranking.

 The calculated ranking is paired with textual analysis from an algorithm that analyses public news sources from the last decade to answer important questions on companies’ behaviors, for example: